dmx-systems/dmx-documentation/docs/overview.rst

 ... and yes, an association can also connect 2 associations.
 Not shown here.

-Semantic Storage, Immutability, Value Integration
+Role Types, Semantic Storage, Immutability, Value Integration

 **************
 User Interface